 Creating a Quiz using the New Interface

-Welcome the new interface
+Welcome to the new interface

 Welcome to the new quiz create/edit interface!
 You currently have the option to